talwrii/inotify_httpd/README.md

 ```

  # Caveats

-* Content is served by a wrapper so may not interact very well with tools like curl.
+* Content is served by a JavaScript wrapper, so may not interact very well with tools like curl.
+* URLs are not updated due to the `iframe` wrapper

-*
+* Only tested with *Firefox*.
+* The actions that cause refresh could be a lot more targeted: changing an unrelated but watched file may result in a browser refresh.

+# Alternatives and prior work

+ * There are many browser extensions that will periodically refresh a web-page.
+These refreshes may create visual artefacts (unless some form of "render caching" is used) and one must trade-off the polling rate against responsiveness.
+ * [bcat](https://rtomayko.github.io/bcat/) is a utility that can feed bash pipe-line output into the browser and refresh.
+This can result in a large number of open tabs and does not interact well with [multiple browser profiles](https://lifehacker.com/5481213/master-multiple-firefox-profiles-for-more-productive-browsing).
+Nevertheless, `while true; do inotifywait /tmp/file ; bcat /tmp/file; done` may be a good alternative to this tool